-When you start out looking for a mortgage in Bristol you will soon realise that there are lots of different options available.
+When you start out looking for a mortgage first time buyers in Bristol and home movers will soon realise that there are lots of different options available.
 Below you will see a list of the most popular types of mortgages available on the market and hopefully.
 If you have any questions regarding any of the below mortgage options, then please do not hesitate to contact us.

 A fixed-rate mortgage means that your mortgage payments are going to stay the same for a set period of time.
 You can set the length of which you want to fix your payments for, typically this being 2, 3 or 5 years or longer.
 No matter what happens to inflation, interest rates or the economy you know that your mortgage payment, usually your biggest outgoing, will not change.